-The current consumption of the digital inputs is 2 mA when activated, while the range of the operating voltage is 24 V/110 V/220 V depending on the ordered hardware.
-All digital inputs are scannced in 5 ms program cycles.
-Their pick-up and release thresholds depend on the selection of the order code.
-Their delays and NO/NC selection, however, can be set with software.
 The digital output controls are also set by the user with software.
-By default, the digital outputs are controlled in 5 ms program cycles.
+The digital outputs are controlled in 5 ms program cycles.
 All output contacts are mechanical.
 The rated voltage of the NO/NC outputs is 250 VAC/DC.

 The auxiliary voltage is defined in the ordering code: the available power supply models available are A (80...265 VAC/DC) and B (18...75 DC).
 The power supply's minimum allowed bridging time for all voltage levels is above 150 ms. The power supply's maximum power consumption is 15 W. The power supply allows a DC ripple of below 15 % and the start-up time of the power supply is below 5 ms. For further details, please refer to the "Auxiliary voltage" chapter in the "Technical data" section of this document.